JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-MTL/13-Other-Monad-Transformers.md

 - [ListT](https://pursuit.purescript.org/packages/purescript-transformers/4.1.0/docs/Control.Monad.List.Trans#t:ListT), a monad that returns a `List a`.
 In addition, it provides the regular list functions you'd expect
 - [MaybeT](https://pursuit.purescript.org/packages/purescript-transformers/4.1.0/docs/Control.Monad.Maybe.Trans#t:MaybeT), a monad the returns a `Maybe a`
 - [MonadRec](https://pursuit.purescript.org/packages/purescript-tailrec/4.0.0/docs/Control.Monad.Rec.Class#t:MonadRec) (not included in the `purescript-transformers` library): guarantees stack safety for monad transformers
+- [MonadGen](https://pursuit.purescript.org/packages/purescript-gen/2.1.0/docs/Control.Monad.Gen.Class#t:MonadGen) (not included in the `purescript-transformers` library): generates random data.
+(This is used in the Testing library later)

 ## Requires More Understanding